Divyam-AI/divyam-cli/README.md

 The cli is organized to work with commands and subcommands to manage various divyam entities, like users, service accounts, evals.
-It also provides a simple command based chat bot to interact with divyam.
+It also provides a simple command based chatbot to interact with divyam.

 To get help form any command use the `--help` option.